Biking to Lose Weight | Reader's Digest

-This Is How Fast You Need to Bike to Burn the Most Calories
+Bike to Burn Calories

-Riding a bike burns lots of calories—even when you’re just cruising along soaking in the sunshine.
+Riding a bike burns lots of calories — even when you’re just cruising along soaking in the sunshine.
 The Compendium of Physical Activities Tracking Guide states the number of calories a 150-pound rider burns per hour, based on pace, below.
 Heavier riders will burn more.
-But don’t be fooled by the workouts that don’t burn as many calories as you think.

 Yev Haidamaka / Rd.com